tachiyomiorg/website/src/help/faq/README.md

 There is an unofficial method to restore/backup all manga from the MangaRock source.

 1. Install the [DummyRock](/assets/misc/tachiyomi-en.dummyrock-v1.2.1-debug.apk) file.
-1. Go to <Navigation item="old_extensions"/> menu and press **Trust** to proceed.
+1. Go to <Navigation item="browse"/> → **EXTENSIONS** and press **Trust** to proceed.
 1. Restore backup.

 It is possible to Auto-Migrate MangaRock favorites to another source by using [TachiyomiJ2K](/forks/TachiyomiJ2K) or [TachiyomiAZ](/forks/TachiyomiAZ) fork.

-### Madara

-#### Leviatan Scans is missing
-**Leviatan Scans** has shifted from **Madara** to **Genkan** extension.
-Install **Genkan**, migrate all **Leviatan scans** then update **Madara**.

 ### KissManga

 #### KissManga extension is missing
 Kissmanga is extension has been removed, as they have been blocking 3rd party apps & adblockers.
-Please migrate Kissmanga favorites in library to a different source.
+Please migrate KissManga favorites in library to a different source.

 ::: aside
 Read more about source migration [here](/help/guides/source-migration/#source-migration)
 :::

-### Mangakakalot

-#### Page list is empty
-Mangakakalot has created new entries for manga again on their site.
-Some old entries are obsolete and will not work.
-To resolve this, [migrate](/help/guides/source-migration/#source-migration) the manga From Mangakakalot extension to the Mangakakalot extension — manually.
-You can also migrate to another MangaBox source as they have nearly the same catalog.

-#### Image could not be decoded
-Open manga in Webview and wait for the image to comes up.
-If the image isn't loading you will need to look elsewhere to read that particular manga.

-### MangaPark

-#### Duplicate chapters in MangaPark
-To solve this issue, follow the below step.

-1. Go to <Navigation item="browse"/> → <Navigation item="tab_extensions"/>.
-1. Click on **MangaPark** extension and then `Chapter List Source`.
-1. Choose an option like `Smart list` or `Priorize source`.
-1. Go back to MangaPark's chapter list and refresh.

-### Japscan
-Japscan has some manga that are scrambled using a different algorithm than others on their site.
-If you encounter a manga being scrambled, use a different source to read.

-### Webtoons

-#### Page list is empty
-You will have to open the manga entry in WebView and verify your age, as Webtoons has recently added age verifications on their site.